Real Experience – Male Abdominoplasty And Male Chest Reduction Surgery

 The main internal stitching on the chest was also fine.
-It wasn’t painful and was also taped over.
+I didn’t find it painful.
+It was also taped over.

 The second row of external stitches on the chest, called hemostatic stitching, to help with where the scars should settle – that made me feel uneasy.
 It’s awkward looking at yourself with these wires threading through your chest and ribs!

 And the nipples made me feel weird.
-They had to be grafted in place.
-They were covered with cotton padding but I could still see the stitching on the outside that was there to help them settle and that felt awkward to look at.
-It actually took me nearly a month to get comfortable with those.
+The doctors had to graft them in place.
+The cotton padding covered them, but I could still see the stitching on the outside, which made me feel awkward.
+It actually took me nearly a month to become comfortable with them.

 The surgeon talked me through what the next few days and weeks would look like and I was booked to see him again a few weeks later.

 There were no other issues or concerns so the rest of my time that day was just going over the recovery and care process with the nurse, getting my stuff all packed up again and getting ready for my family to pick me up.

 Experience Of Recovery From Abdominoplasty And Male Breast Reduction